lemerchand/lemerchand/README.md

 **Installation:**

-Place ui.lua, cf.lua, and midi_selector.lua into a folder called "lemerchand" inside your "Scripts" directory in the REAPER resources path.
-Go into your MIDI editor and run "Action List."
-Search for "Midi Selector" and bind it to a key of your choice ("T" if you have it available.)

-Make sure the midi item you want to use the script on is selected and then run the script in the midi editor window.
+If you don't use github then click the "code" button and select "Download Zip."
+Chose your REAPER resources path (usually something like c:/users/yourname/appdata/roaming/reaper) and unzip it in the 'Scripts' folder.

+Then you'll need to bind it to a hotkey.
+Run the actions menu and select MIIDI Editor.
+Click 'Load Reascript' and navigate to the 'Lemerchand' where you unzipped the files.
+Select "midi_selector.lua" and choose a key.

+Finally, when in the midi editor, press said key and the GUI will pop up allowing you to select notes quickly.
+Be sure to read the help text in the "Info" frame.

+Email me with any questions: arsnocturnaaudio@gmail.com
+Discord: Robert ±#0379